Contact your Town Chair – see “Towns” in the tabs at the top of the page

 - Serve as a liaison between the County Committee and one’s town committee.

 The County Committee is constituted by the election in each election district of the County of up to four members, each of whom will be an enrolled member of the Democratic Party residing within the town in which the election district he or she represents is located.
 Committee members shall be elected biennially for terms of two years at the primary election in odd-numbered years.
-Designating petitions for Committee Person must be filed in June/July (see the Official Political Calendar from the NYS Board of Elections for exact dates).
-At least 5% of the Democratic voters in your election district must sign your designating petition.
+Designating petitions for Committee Person must be carried and filed with the Board of Elections (see the Official Political Calendar from the NYS Board of Elections for exact dates).
+At least 5% of the Democratic voters in your election district – (changed with recent law, will modified once new info is received) must sign your designating petition.

 The number of authorized members in each election district is computed according to a formula based on the total Democratic vote for Governor in the most recent gubernatorial election in each election district.

 The County Committee may elect up to two Associate Committee Members for each election district and will designate primary and secondary positions (all at the recommendation of the Committee People from that town).
-The Associates must be enrolled Democrats and an Associate Town Committee Members in the town of the election district that they will represent.
+The Associates must be enrolled Democrats and will be Associate Town Committee Members in the town of the election district that they will represent.
 They shall have all the rights of Committee Members and will be considered Committee Members, except for the right to vote on the County Committee.
-However, should a Committee Member be absent, the Associate will then be allowed to vote with the Primary Associate having priority over the Secondary Associate.
+However, should a Committee Member be absent, the Associate will then be allowed to vote as designated by the absent Committee Member or the Town Chair.

 Full committee meetings are held six times per year, beginning each year with an annual operating meeting in January and occurring every other month.
 Also in odd numbered years a biennial organizational meeting is held within twenty days after the party primary election.
 Town Chairs also attend Executive Committee meetings on the months that there are no full committee meetings.
 All meetings are held on the fourth Thursday of the month at a designated meeting site that is communicated to the members.

-The purpose of standing committees is to manage and carry out the day-to-day work of the County Committee.
-Each standing committee may fulfill its goals as it sees fit, subject to review by the Executive Committee and the County Committee.
-Other temporary committees may be formed from time to time for specific purposes at the discretion of the Chair of the County Committee.
+The purpose of Sub Committees is to manage and carry out the day-to-day work of the County Committee.
+Each Sub Committee may fulfill its goals as it sees fit, subject to review by the Executive Committee and the County Committee.
+Other temporary committees may be formed from time to time for specific purposes at the discretion of the Executive Committee of the County Committee.
 The terms of all committee members and chairpersons will expire at the Biennial Organizational Meeting.

 The Finance Committee establishes procedures for disbursement of funds, prepares an annual budget and presents an annual financial report to the County Committee.